28 Mar What Canadians Need To Know About Vitamin D

 Vitamin D Testing

 A blood test showing serum concentration of 25-hydroxy-vitamin-D (25(OH)D) is the preferred indicator for vitamin D status.
 This test will tell us whether you suffer from a vitamin D deficiency and, therefore, whether you need a higher dose of vitamin D to bring your levels back to normal.
 Unfortunately, OHIP doesn’t currently cover the cost of a vitamin D test so it isn’t routinely run by your doctor.
 However, there are conditions in which the testing can be covered, including if you suffer from osteopenia/osteoporosis, celiac disease, or other malabsorption diseases.
-Find the full explanation of OHIP coverage on the Government of Ontario website, here.

 Sources of Vitamin D